tmikeschu/career-development-curriculum/README.md

 ### Module Four

 ### Deliverables
 PD deliverables will be reviewed by either Allison, Meg, or both of us.
+Students should submit their delvierables via Pull Request to the [submissions file here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions).